izcet/ssh_tunnel/README.md

 ```
 root@jumper:~$ adduser jmp
 ```
+I'm creating the users`hit` for `target` and `jmp` for `jumper`, but you can name yours whatever you like, or even the same thing for both (for easier management and identification).
-You will want to make sure that they have adequate permissions and an appropriate shell at first, though this can be modified later.
+You will want to make sure that they have adequate permissions and an appropriate shell to set up at first, though this can be modified later.
 <br><br>
 <br><br>